GuzhengAlive/gza-rebuild/site/content/reviews/new-review.md

       - caption: Hey look a jetigen
         image: /img/1440px-jetigen.jpg
         target: jetigen
+    text: |-
-    text: Hey the rest of the text beneath the lightbox Videos could be added below.
+      Hey the rest of the text beneath the lightbox Videos could be added below.

+      Wait I have lightbox videos???
+I think you mean just videos.
 ---